bagisto/user-guide/docs/2.0/settings/currencies.md

 ### Channel Setting For Currency

-On the admin panel open **Settings >> Channels** you will able to see Currency section and you new currency right there.
+On the admin panel open **Settings >> Channels** you will able to see Currency section and your new currency right there.

 Once the channel setting has been done click on **Save Channel** as shown in below image.